AMoazeni/Machine-Learning-Database-Prediction/README.md

+# Introduction

+This article shows you the theory and code behind a popular Machine Learning technique called Artificial Neural Network (ANN) which is commonly referred to as Deep Learning.

+You are provided with a Bank database with 10,000 customers.
+You're training an ML model to predict the likelihood of a customer leaving or staying with the bank.
+This code is robust in architecture and can be modified to predict all sorts of customer behavior, provided with enough data.

 # Artificial Neural Networks

-Before we look at the Database Prediction problem and start programming, let's take a look at the theory behind the Artificial Neural Network algorithm which was popularized by Geoffrey Hinton in the 1980's and is used in Deep Machine Learning.
+Let's take a look at the theory behind the Artificial Neural Network algorithm which was popularized by Geoffrey Hinton in the 1980's and is used in Deep Machine Learning.
 "Deep" in Deep Learning refers to all the hidden layers used in this type of Dynamic Programming algorithm.